ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

     -   `dieLabelsSuffix` - represent a string that can be added as a label in the end of the each data information in the wafer map dies value
     -   `colorScaleMode` - represent an Enum value that determent if the colorScale is represent a continues gradient values (linear), or is set categorically (ordinal).
     -   `highlightedValues` - represent a list of strings of dies values that will be highlighted in the wafer map view
+    -   `lastHighlightedDie` - represents a read only property which will contain a `WaferMapDie` object representing the data of the die which is currently hovered over.
     -   disabled - it's represented by a boolean value and refers to the state of the `nimble-wafer-map` component.
 If true, the component should be rendered dimmed out and no user interaction should be allowed

 The `quadrant`, `orientation`, `dieCharacterCount`, `disabled`, `waferDataType` and `colorBy` properties will be configurable via properties and attributes.